 Involvement & Volunteering

-A feature of our school is the high level of parental involvement in the day to day activities of the school and support of community events.
-It is wonderful having so many parents attend Monday Afternoon Childrens’ Assembly and staying back after school to chat with each other.
-Parents as Partners Nights, Share + Show Nights and Interviews are well attended, as are community functions such as our Twilight Sports and Christmas Concert.
-One of the strengths of our program is the amount of support the students receive from classroom volunteers, predominantly in their English and Japanese literacy blocks.
+A feature of our school is the high level of parental involvement.
+It is wonderful having so many parents attend the Childrens’ Assembly, helping in the classroom or on excursions.
+Community events such as Parents as Partners Nights, Undokai Japanese Sports Night and Christmas Concert are well attended.
+One of the strengths of our school is the amount of support the students receive from classroom volunteers, predominantly in their English and Japanese literacy blocks.

-Please find below the information packs distributed to our Parent Volunteers at our Information Session.
+Please find below the information distributed to our Parent Volunteers at our Information Session.

 Communication & Engagement

-To outline the best point of contact for various concerns the Leadership Team have created a communication chart.
+To outline the best point of contact for various concerns we have created a communication chart.

 To outline the communication methods the school is committed to providing to the members of our school community School Council has created a Communication and Engagement Matrix.